The-Marcy-Lab-School/express-lab-to_do_list_in_memory/README.md

 - [Bonus: Get a single `To Do`](#bonus-get-a-single-to-do)

-You are going to make a `To Do` List list app using the CRUD actions.
+You are going to make a `To Do` list app using the CRUD actions.

 - Create = Create a new `To Do`
 - Read = List out all the existing `To Dos`